Aurora-Zhang-27/CarbonPrediction/README.md

 ## 1. Regions covered
 If energy and weather data could be collected for a specific area, this program could theoretically predict any area.
 Current example:
-1.California: CA(US)
+1. California: CA(US)
-2.Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia: PJM(US)
+2. Delaware, Illinois, Indiana, Kentucky, Maryland, Michigan, New Jersey, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia and the District of Columbia: PJM(US)

 ## 2. Data Sources
 CA(US) region